PRUNERS/PRUNERS-Toolset/README.md

 Alternatively, you may download any release of a component or clone any component from its git repo and manually install.
 Each component can be found by navigating the [PRUNERS github organization](https://github.com/PRUNERS).
 Refer to the README file for installation instructions.

 FLiT packaging in Spack is a work in progress.
-In the meantime, refer to [the FLit Project](https://github.com/PRUNERS/FLiT) for manual installation instructions.
+In the meantime, refer to [the FLiT Project](https://github.com/PRUNERS/FLiT) for manual installation instructions.

 ## LICENSE

-Each individual PRUNERS tool is released under its own license agreement.
+Each individual PRUNERS tool is released under either the GNU Lesser General Public License (LGPL) or the Berkeley Software Distribution (BSD) public license.
 Please refer to the LICENSE file included in each project for more details.